The optimum shaft coupling for your application

 • Automation: In automated production systems, abp shaft couplings ensure the precise transmission of movements and forces, for example in robots or conveyor belts.

-• Plant and mechanical engineering: Shaft couplings are essential components in
+• Plant and mechanical engineering: Shaft couplings are essential components in machines and plants for reliably transmitting torque between different machine modules.

 • Bearing and conveyor technology: A shaft coupling from abp can be used to connect conveyor belts, storage and lifting systems and to compensate for misalignment.